Skip to main content

 Testing the User endpoints

-We now have two new endpoints, we should test they work as expected.
+You now have two new endpoints, so test that they work as expected.
 Add a new test case for the User endpoints:

 tests/user.test.ts